gocheap/builder/README.md

 A tool for installing and setting up different scripts written in PHP.

 # Purpose
 Did you even want to simplify new installations of popular PHP scripts like Wordpress or Joomla?
-I too!

-Now I can present you a tool, that fully installs some popular script with one command in terminal and configuration file:
+Me too!
+Now I can present you a tool that fully installs some popular script with one command in terminal and configuration file:
 ``` sh
 php ..\bin\builder build wordpress -c ..\wordpress-config.json -vv
 ```